 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-After all, one of the biggest perks of being a freelancer is that you set your own schedule and work when you want.
-I was so excited and thrilled with the seemingly endless possibilities.
+You get to set your own schedule and work when you want.
+So naturally, I was so excited and thrilled with the seemingly endless possibilities of how to spend my time.

-But I had a rude awakening when I first quit.
-I found it hard to focus and stay on task.
-I loved my work, but was confronted with the endless possibilities, which hampered my focus and creativity.
+The problem though, is that I had a rude awakening during the first few weeks of self-employment.
+I found it hard to figure out how to stay focused while working at home.
+I love my work, but was confronted with the seemingly endless and unstructured time, which hampered my focus and creativity.

-Have you ever had one of those days where time just seems to waste away and at the end of the day you are left wondering, Where did the time go and what did I do today?.
-I had plenty of days like that when I first started out.
+Have you ever had one of those days where time just seems to waste away and at the end of the day you are left wondering, Where did the time go and what did I do today?
+I have plenty of days like — especially when I first started my business.

 To help me truly understand where my time is going, I’ve recently started using RescueTime.
 RescueTime is an online tool that tracks your web activity and provides reports on how much time you spend on certain websites.